 Pico de gallo is an authentic Mexican salsa made with a handful of fresh vegetables that can be eaten as an appetizer or with other Mexican dishes that need some acidity and brightness.

 It pairs nicely with carnitas and grilled meats, and in tacos, fajitas, and burrito bowls.

 My favorite way of enjoying fresh pico de gallo is with crunchy tortilla chips and a cold drink.
 There’s just nothing better!

 In Spanish, pico de gallo literally means “rooster’s beak.”
 Why this salsa is called that, I’ll never know.
-But what I do know is that it’s freaking delicious and I can easily eat it with every single meal.
-Except dessert.
-That’s a little too weird.
+But what I do know is that it’s absolutely delicious and I could easily eat it with breakfast, lunch, and dinner!

-This recipe makes a big batch, which is perfect for any parties or holidays – the Super Bowl, Cinco de Mayo, Memorial Day weekend, 4th of July, pretty much all the holidays. 🙂 But if you’re just making this in your everyday life and want to know how else you could eat this other than with tortilla chips, here’s some ideas.
+There’s no denying that pico de gallo is the perfect appetizer to serve on game day, at parties, and on holidays like Cinco de Mayo.
+But if you’re just making this in your everyday life and want to know how else you could eat this other than with tortilla chips, here are a few ideas: